near/near-api-rs/README.md

 - [x] anyhow -> thiserror
 - [ ] ledger is blocking and it's not good in the async runtime
 - [ ] secure keychain is not that straightforward to use
-- [ ] ft transfers require manual storage deposit management
+- [x] partial storage deposit for FT calls if receiver doesn't have storage balance

 ## Examples
 The crate provides [examples](./examples/) that contain detailed information on using the library.